Integrating Core Data with SwiftUI

 Once you are done with the above steps, you will see a file with the extension .xcdatamodeld .
 You can open that file and begin defining your entities - but before we add any entities to our model file, it’s good practice to diagram them along with any relationships to other entities.
 This will make it easier to reason about our app's data.

-To walk through an example, imagine that we are building a note taking app.
-All this app will do is allow users to create and save notes.
+To walk through a basic example, imagine that we are building a note taking app.
+All this app will do is create and save notes.
 For our purposes we will keep the example simple and only focus on persisting Note data.
 Below is a UML diagram of the entity we will be persisting with Core Data.

 Now we are ready to define the entity in our Core Data model file so that we can use the framework to store and fetch it.
 In Xcode, we will select the xcdatamodeld file to open it in the editor window.
 We are now ready to add our entity and define its properties.

-To begin, we have to open the model file in Xcode, then we click on Add Entity.
-Next we name the entity, Note in this case.
+By clicking on Add Entity we will have the opportunity to create and name a new entity ( we will name our new entity Note).
 Lastly, we define the entities attributes.
 Looking at the UML for the Note entity above, we would define the attributes as follows:

 Core Data stack for SwiftUI apps